 My aim is to help build a lasting positive environment for the most warm-hearted children I have ever met.
 In summer 2019 I volunteered in the suburb of Kathmandu, the capital city of Nepal.
 By pure hazard I changed my medical program to a social program in this very orphanage, because I couldn’t stand the feeling of being of little help in the hospital due to my young age and my inexperience.
 This change was the best decision I have ever taken!
 I gained loads of positive experiences.
 I met the purest souls, the most loving hearts and the brightest smiles in this home.
 From day to day I became more and more aware of the miserable conditions in which my sisters and brothers lived and it broke my heart.
 As soon as I came home I told four of my friends and my sister about my adventure and the five of them were right away enthusiastic about building a better home for the children.
 The harmony between our will to act enabled the foundation of Sharing a Smile.
 Between school, running, thaiboxing and music, my passion for travelling and helping others drove me to Nepal, where the simple act of smiling, talking about cultures, doing homework together, walking to school and dancing is enough to brighten someones’ day.
 I’ve learned that you don't need much to be happy if you don't have much, and I fell in love with that idea.
 Nevertheless, the children in this orphanage do not have access to the fundamental human rights yet, such as nutrition.
 And we are going to change this together!

-I have a dream to eradicate poverty, the poverty that crushes dreams, sabotages futures and undermines basic human rights.
-Growing up in an environment where I have the chance to receive an education, have a full plate at each meal, travel and discover the world outside my comfort zone and witness the vicious cycle of poverty through my own eyes, a responsibility incarnated in me; I need to do my part in improving the lives of humble and loving people, who were born with the same smile but different opportunities than me.
-Therefore, when my sister Véro reported to me the tragic setting of a Nepalese orphanage where education, sufficient food supply, hygiene and security is far from being normality, I embarked on this Mission of launching Sharing A Smile.
-These innocent children are dreaming of better conditions, and I will work hard everyday to paint a smile on their faces.
+Growing up in an environment where I have the chance to receive an education, have a full plate at each meal, travel and discover the world outside my comfort zone and witness the vicious cycle of poverty through my own eyes, a responsibility incarnated in me; I need to help as much as I possibly can, to enable safe and brighter futures to children, women, and men, born with the same smile but different opportunities than me.

 Brice Da Costa